- 3 Years (Full time)

-As a Zoology student at the University of Leeds you’ll study everything from animal physiology and behaviour, to how they are shaped by evolution and their environment.
+As a Zoology student at the University of Leeds, you’ll study everything from animal physiology and behaviour, to how animals are shaped by evolution and their environment.
 With the modern world encountering a series of global challenges such as climate change, food insecurity, and biodiversity conservation, knowledge and practical skills in Zoology are in high demand.
-Explore the effects of climate change on organisms, how they adapt, and develop methods for sustainable livestock production.
+Explore the effects of climate change on wild animals, how they adapt, and develop methods for sustainable livestock production.

-Your field courses will build on your practical lab and experimental design skills.
-In your final year you will be tasked with completing your own fully independent research project.
+Field courses will build on your practical lab and experimental design skills.
+In your final year, you will be tasked with completing your own fully independent research project.
 Throughout the programme, you will develop team-working, independent-working, problem-solving and communication skills, all of which are in demand by employers.

-This 3 year BSc can also be converted into an integrated Masters (MBiol) with an optional additional year of specialist training, to study advanced research topics, carry out your own extended research project and have the chance to study savannah ecology and conservation in Kenya.
+This 3 year BSc can also be converted into an integrated Masters (MBiol) with an optional additional year of specialist training, to study advanced research topics and carry out your own extended research project.

 Zoology is a specialist degree within the School of Biology which offers you flexibility throughout your time studying at Leeds.